 Before the scan, dye is injected into a vein to make the pictures clearer.
 This dye may make you feel hot all over and leave a strange taste in your mouth for a few minutes.
 You might also feel that you need to urinate, but this sensation won't last long.

 During the scan, you will lie on a table that moves in and out of the CT scanner, which is large and round like a doughnut.
 Your chest, abdomen and pelvis will be scanned to check if the cancer has spread to these areas.
 The scan takes 5–10 minutes and is painless.

-An MRI (magnetic resonance imaging) scan uses a powerful magnet to build up cross-sectional pictures of the inside of your body.
-Only people with cancer in the rectum have an MRI; it is not commonly used for cancers higher in the bowel.
-An MRI may be used before surgery to stage rectal cancer or before radiotherapy.
+An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed, cross-sectional pictures of the inside of your body.
+An MRI is recommended to more accurately determine the position and extent of rectal cancer.
+An MRI may also be used to scan the liver if your doctor suspects the cancer has spread to the liver.
+Usually only people with cancer in the rectum have an MRI; it is not commonly used for cancers higher in the bowel.

-Medicare does not currently cover the cost of an FDG-PET (fluorodeoxyglucose-positron emission tomography) scan for bowel cancer, but this scan can find disease at sites that may not be picked up on a CT scan.
+Medicare only covers the cost of PET-CT scans for bowel cancer in limited circumstances.
 If this test is recommended, check with your doctor what you will have to pay.

 Staging bowel cancer

 The tests described on above help show whether you have bowel cancer and whether it has spread from the original site to other parts of the body.
 Working out how far the cancer has spread is called staging and it helps your health care team decide the best treatment for you.

 In Australia, there are two main systems used for staging bowel cancer: